Dhruvsongara/Dhruvsongara/README.md

 ## 🧑‍💻 About Me

 I'm a passionate Full Stack Web Developer with live project and client-facing experience.
-While I haven’t yet contributed to large-scale open-source projects via pull requests, I’ve deployed and currently maintain production-grade websites, including a full-featured e-commerce platform.
+While I haven’t yet contributed to large-scale open-source projects via pull requests but I’ve deployed and currently maintaining production-grade website, including a full-featured e-commerce platform.
 I now understand the complete pull request workflow and am actively looking to contribute to impactful open-source projects.
 My hands-on experience, adaptability, and ability to deliver real-world solutions make me a strong and eligible candidate for development roles in open, collaborative environments.

 > 💡 I believe in building solutions, not just writing code.